splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

-# Configure SC4S in a custom environment
+# Configure SC4S in a non-containerized SC4S deployment

-Splunk does not support configuring SC4S in a custom environment.
+Configuring SC4S in a non-containerized SC4S deployment requires a custom configuration.
 Consider this configuration only if:

-* Your specific needs demand that you use SC4S in a custom environment.
+* Your specific requirements preclude the use of containers or demand that you use SC4S in a custom environment.
 * You have an advanced understanding of syslog-ng architectures and linux/syslog-ng system administration.
 * You have the ability to develop and automate testing in non-production environments.